 They brought canons, ready to shoot.
 Then, a duke’s emissary finally ordered to Longwy to surrender.
 The city refused, of course!
-So, the enemies started to shoot.
+So, enemies started to shoot.
 Fire!!
 Projectiles fell everywhere.
 But people kept watch and put out the fire.
 Thanks to them, the blaze didn’t propagate.

-We read in the book Essai sur l'histoire de Longwy (1829) that 6 bombs fell at the same moment on a lady’s house: one even fell on the bed where her 2 kids were asleep!
+We read in the book Essai sur l'histoire de Longwy (1829) 6 bombs fell at the same moment on a lady’s house: one even fell on the bed where her 2 kids were asleep!
 Fortunately, everyone was safe and sound...
 Bombings grew more intense the next morning: 300 bombs!

 This time, fires were everywhere, in the streets.
 But people didn’t lose heart, in Longwy.
 Inhabitants who helped the gunners even succeeded in destroying an enemy battery.
 Victory!!
 Well, not at all.
 People realized that other canons were brought.
 And in Longwy, they lacked munitions.

 Well, no one died during the siege.
 But there was one victim: commander of Longwy city, Lavergne.
 He was arrested, why?
 Because he accepted his city’s surrender!
 He was executed, then, without a trial.
-The little story says that his wife wanted to die with him!
+The little story says his wife wanted to die with him!
 They refused.
 She finally yelled «Long live the king» and was finally arrested and executed...